GlobalFoundries and STMicroele - GuruFocus.com

-Paris, June 5, 2023 – GlobalFoundries Inc. ( GFS), a global leader in feature-rich semiconductor manufacturing, and STMicroelectronics (: STM), a global semiconductor leader serving customers across the spectrum of electronics applications, announced today the conclusion of the agreement to create a new, jointly-operated, high-volume semiconductor manufacturing facility in Crolles (France), which was announced on 11 July 2022.
+PARIS, June 05, 2023 (GLOBE NEWSWIRE) -- GlobalFoundries Inc. ( GFS), a global leader in feature-rich semiconductor manufacturing, and STMicroelectronics (: STM), a global semiconductor leader serving customers across the spectrum of electronics applications, announced today the conclusion of the agreement to create a new, jointly-operated, high-volume semiconductor manufacturing facility in Crolles (France), which was announced on 11 July 2022.

 “Today marks an important milestone for ST, for GF as well as for Europe.
 This could not have been achieved without the support of the French government as well as of the European Commission,” said Jean-Marc Chery, President and CEO of STMicroelectronics.
 “We will further reinforce the European and French FD-SOI ecosystem, building more capacity for our European and global customers in complex, advanced technologies for key end-markets including automotive, industrial, IoT and communication infrastructure, as they transition to digitalization and decarbonization.
 This new manufacturing facility will support our $20 billion+ revenue ambition.”